coirieng/lift-wp-blank/wp-content/plugins/lift-websitebuilder/readme.txt

 - **Person:** Have a profile of a person on the website with their name, image, and social media links.
 - **Person Carousel:** You can have multiple person-profiles on a single place with Person Carousel.
 - **Pie Progress:** Place a pie progress bar on the site with the Pie Progress addon and customize the look.
 - **Progress Bar:** Need to show a progress on a bar?
-LIFT Page Builder has an addon for that.
+LIFT PageBuilder has an addon for that.
 - **Pricing Table:** Create and display the pricing table of your products with our Pricing Table addon easily.
 - **Raw HTML:** Insert HTML codes into the page.
 - **Social Button:** Show social media profiles in different buttons on the site.